brettle/DeepBlueRobotics.github.io/README.md

 The editor and reviewer both need to have GitHub accounts.
 If you don't have one, just [sign up](https://github.com/join).

-Editors need to be members of the [DeepBlueRobotics organization](https://github.com/DeepBlueRobotics) with write access to at least the [DeepBlueRobotics.github.io project](https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io).
-If you need access, contact the programming subteam lead or programming subteam lead mentor.
+Editors need to be members of the [webeditors team in the DeepBlueRobotics organization](https://github.com/orgs/DeepBlueRobotics/teams/webeditors/members).
+To become an editor, ask the programming subteam lead or programming subteam lead mentor to add your acccount to that organization and that team.

-Reviewers are mentors and they need to be members of the [DeepBlueRoboticsMentors organization](https://github.com/DeepBlueRoboticsMentors) with write access to at least the [DeepBlueRoboticsMentors.github.io project](https://github.com/DeepBlueRoboticsMentors/DeepBlueRoboticsMentors.github.io).
-If you are a mentor and need access, contact the programming subteam lead mentor.
+Reviewers are mentors and they need to be members of the [webeditors team in the DeepBlueRobotics organization](https://github.com/orgs/DeepBlueRobotics/teams/webeditors/members).
+To become a reviewer, ask the programming subteam lead mentor to add your acccount to that organization and that team.

 [Making changes is easy](#making-changes-online) and can be done from any modern web browser.
 More advanced users can also [make changes offline](#making-changes-offline) using open source tools running on a MacOS or Linux machine.
-[Administative tasks](#administration) like managing permissions are accomplished via GitHub.
 If you are curious how the site works, take a look [behind the scenes](#behind-the-scenes).

 # Making Changes Online